At a Glance Why You'll Love It

 Traveling in small groups of 8 guests or fewer, you won’t have to use your elbows to get up close and personal with the coveted classics on display.
 Marvel at sculptures by Bernini – so lifelike and animated that you’ll wonder how he could transform single blocks of marble into such incredible works of art.
 Take a close look at the face of David and study his tension and determination.
 Then check out the finger impressions in Proserpina’s legs as Pluto takes her to the underworld.
 Or, for an all-time “How did he do that?!” moment, study the statue of Apollo and Daphne to see her transforming into a laurel tree.

-Go beyond the artworks and into the lives of the artists
+Go Beyond the Artworks & into the Minds of the Artists

 In room VIII, we’ll give you the time to savor the renowned brush strokes (and characteristic "chiaroscuro" technique) of the Cardinal’s favorite Baroque bad-boy – Caravaggio.
 Every single one of the hyper realistic pictures is gawk-worthy, but we suggest you pay some special attention to David with the Head of Goliath.
 As Caravaggio was hoping to receive pardon for a murder he had committed, he wittily painted his own self-portrait on the decapitated head of Goliath and presented the painting to the Pope.
 Did the ingenious master plan work?
 We’ll tell you exactly how the story unraveled!